Wyatt-SG/whop-license-middleware/README.md

 4. Add your Whop API key as a project environment variable and deploy ![Vercel site configure project add environment variable](https://i.imgur.com/k24CU7s.png)

-5. You can now use this deployed api for your Whop company!
+5. You can now use this deployed api to securely and simply validate, reset, and update license keys for your Whop company!

 ## Run locally